California Food Literacy Center

 Founded in 2011 as a 501c3 nonprofit, our mission is to inspire change today for a healthy, sustainable tomorrow through enduring community food education.

 To promote a food literate population in California.
-We help Californians understand the story of their food.
+We inspire kids to eat their vegetables.

 Food Literacy [fu: d lit-er-uh-see]

 noun: Understanding the impact of your food choices on your health, the environment, and our community.

 Only 14% of Americans eat five servings of fruit and veggies daily.
 In California, 38% of children are overweight.
 Researchers believe we have two generations of Americans who do not know how to cook.
 Meanwhile, the entire global food chain may account for a third of what’s heating our planet.
 Our current food system is taking a toll on our health, the environment, our kids and communities.

 Teaching children with our curriculum Your Sandwich Can Save the World! is our primary objective.
 By educating through local nonprofits, libraries, and schools, we help kids develop healthy food habits while they are young.
 We teach a weekly after-school program to low-income K-6th graders in the Sacramento area.

 What We Do

 We teach.
 Basic cooking skills, nutrition, food and vegetable appreciation, and environmental impacts (bees, organic)—these are just some of the lessons in our life-changing curriculum.

 We feed.
 By introducing healthy, sustainable snacks and introducing children to new fruits and vegetables with our curriculum, we empower students to explore new foods, feed themselves—and make smart choices.

 We train.
 As demand for food literacy education from schools and nonprofits grows, so does the need for teachers trained to teach food literacy.
 Our Food Literacy Academy provides an intensive 9-week training for community members who are screened through an application process, and asked to commit volunteer service to our community, helping bring our curriculum to more schools and nonprofits.